Frequently Asked Questions:

 There are a series of tabs/baskets that are actively followed via the KISS systems.
 The BPT Basket will be free and open to everyone.
 We’ll include a handful of index ETF’s, and maybe a couple widely followed stocks, such as MSFT, NVDA etc.

-The other baskets will come at a cost, and that cost will also include the high performance basket.
+The other tabs/baskets will come at a cost, and that cost will also include the High Performance basket.
 Initially there will be several subscription types, such as a monthly, quarterly, and a yearly subscription - all these offer the same thing, but there’s a cost savings by paying for more time up front.

 What are your plans for the KISS systems and the backtested high performance versions?